pvlib/pvlib-python/docs/sphinx/source/user_guide/faq.rst

 copied from `SAM <https://github.com/NREL/SAM/tree/develop/deploy/libraries>`_, so you can check the tables there for more up-to-date tables.

-For modules, if even files don't include the module you're looking for either, you can calculate CEC module model parameters from datasheet information using :py:func:`pvlib.ivtools.sdm.fit_cec_sam`.
+For modules, if even the SAM files don't include the module you're looking for either, you can calculate CEC module model parameters from datasheet information using :py:func:`pvlib.ivtools.sdm.fit_cec_sam`.